chapel-lang/governance/GOVERNANCE.md

-Role: The project's overall technical direction is governed by the Technical Steering Committee, whose members' roles are detailed in `TechCharter.pdf`.
+Role: The project's overall technical direction is governed by the Technical Steering Committee, whose members' roles are detailed in [TechCharter.pdf](TechCharter.pdf).
 At the inception of the project, TSC membership was offered to everyone with commit privileges to the chapel-lang/chapel repo.
 This led to the current TSC membership, which is: